Pentasis/vintage-bonfires/README.md

 # Vintage Bonfires

-A Vintage Story mod that adds bonfires to the game.
+A Vintage Story mod that adds bonfires to the game; published at: https://mods.vintagestory.at/vintagebonfires

 Continued from [Bonfires](https://mods.vintagestory.at/bonfires) original idea by [Zarkonnen](https://mods.vintagestory.at/show/user/3A823AFC2B0FB0879692).*)